vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-And the Aspirants who are distinct from those brahmins who are qualified for rites of the aindragneya etc.,
+And the Aspirants who are distinct from those brahmins who are qualified for rites of the aindrāgneya etc.,301
 which are means leading to the enjoyment of rewards like heaven etc.,
 as enjoined by the three Vedas,
 and who themselves are qualified for the rites of the Ekayana,